Wednesday, February 23, 2011

 Some of Lind's arguments make sense to me, though I'm not sure what to do about them.

 Since the '60s, conservatives have managed to recruit populist voters by claiming that the intellectual elites look down their noses at them.
 By theatrically sneering at less-educated politicians and media loudmouths, progressive pundits seem to prove that the left consists only of snobbish members of the college-educated professional class making fun of the errors of people who did not attend prestigious schools.Good point, and one I've written about myself, but what to do?
 Should I pretend that Limbaugh, Beck, Palin, et al. are deep thinkers who should be engaged and debated seriously?
 The trouble with that idea is that their fans aren't interested in engagement and debate.
 The right-wingers I've talked to can't cope with disagreement, though they are like liberals in that respect.
-For most of the past two or three decades, though, I've mostly argued with educated people from a range of political positions, who tend to think they're a cut above Joe Sixpack, rather than on Joe Sixpack himself.
+For most of the past two or three decades, though, I've mostly argued with educated people from a range of political positions, who tend to think they're a cut above Joe Sixpack, rather than with Joe Sixpack himself.
 When it comes time to talk to Fox News fans, though, I think I have to do the same thing: disagree with them forthrightly and challenge them to defend their position.
 I'm in an awkward position, though, since I'm a kitchen worker and a dropout from a decent but not exactly "prestigious" university on one hand, but an intellectual and a bookworm on the other.
 Even if I'm not Joe Sixpack, though, I'm a working-class taxpayer, which does distance me from many of my fellow leftist writers.
 And where does Michael Lind fall in this spectrum?

 I also agree with Lind's argument that "If you're going to be an intellectual snob, at least get your facts right", but I'm not so sure about the example he gives.